Wedge Antilles: Legends

 In April 2014, most of the licensed Star Wars novels and comics produced since the originating 1977 film Star Wars were rebranded by Lucasfilm as Star Wars Legends and declared non-canon to the franchise.

 Wedge Antilles appears in the 1983 Marvel Star Wars comic "Hoth Stuff!", in which it is revealed that he went missing during the Battle of Hoth.
 Aboard his ship, Luke and Leia listen to his log tape recounting how he survived the Imperial invasion by hiding with Janson in the AT-AT Luke took down.
-They were prevented from contacting the Rebellion from orbiting TIE fighters and had to face wampas and other dangers.
+They were later prevented from contacting the Rebellion by orbiting TIE fighters and had to face wampas and other dangers.
 Janson was eventually killed by scavengers; Antilles then stole one of their ships to escape the planet and contact the Rebellion.
 He suddenly appears outside one of the windows, after working on the ship from space.
 Leia also states that he and Luke grew up together on Tatooine, which Antilles seems to confirm in his log by mentioning a girlfriend he had there.

 Star Wars Legends literature explains that Antilles' parents were killed when their starship-refueling depot exploded.
 He piloted a freighter before joining the Rebel Alliance as a starfighter pilot.

 Antilles is the lead character in most of the Star Wars: X-Wing novels by Michael A. Stackpole and Aaron Allston, set in the Star Wars expanded universe.
 Several Dark Horse Comics series focus on Antilles and Rogue Squadron, and the character also appears in other expanded universe works including The New Jedi Order and Legacy of the Force novels.
 Antilles is one of two main player characters in the Rogue Squadron video game series (Luke Skywalker is the other), and Antilles appears as a minor character in Star Wars Jedi Knight: Jedi Academy, helping the player during one mission.
 He is also a playable character in Lego Star Wars III: The Clone Wars.